Kanal, Kanal: Name

 Kanal was attested in historical sources as in Canale Isontii in 1336 (and as in dem Canol in 1340 and im Kanal in 1389).
 The name is borrowed from the Italian common noun canale with the meaning 'long deep river gorge', referring to the configuration of the Soča Valley at the location.

 History

 The first mention of the settlement dates to 1140, the year 1336 mentions the name of Dvor Svete Marije, and bridge in 1350.
 The center of the town was fortified in the Middle Ages.
 There are four towers left called bastions.
 There used to be a small castle, which was destroyed in 1264 and later rebuilt after the First World War as a residential building.
 In the 19th century small manufacturing plants were established.
 From 1900 until 1906, the Bohinj Railway was built.

 Cultural heritage

 Bridge

 The first bridge was built by the Romans.
 The current bridge was built after World War I. The bridge is around 17 meters tall and there are yearly diving events in mid-August.
 There are plans for building a new bridge to reduce traffic through the center.
+There is a diving platform on the northern side of the bridge and diving is allowed year round.